 While this is helpful information to know, if you’re like some of us, your eyes aren’t what they used to be.
 Furthermore, 90% silver coins can have a substantial amount of wear, which can make the date difficult, if not impossible to read.
 Lastly, if you have a large lot of coins, it can take hours to read the date of each coin.

-The following picture from the coin community forum is a perfect example of what we’re trying to illustrate.
-A solid copper stripe can be seen on the top coin, which indicates that it’s clad.
-The second coin is more subdued and gray in color, while the bottom coin has a solid silver edge with no traces of copper, which means that it contains precious metal content.
+The above picture is a perfect example of what we’re trying to illustrate.
+A solid copper stripe can be seen on the coin to the right, which indicates that it’s clad.
+The coin to the left has a solid silver edge with no traces of copper, which means that it contains precious metal content.
 While inspecting the edge of coins works great for U.S. coins, it doesn’t necessarily apply to foreign coins, which may or may not have evidence of copper on the edge.